kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ## Question 1:

 - Describe the data set: what are the columns and units?
 Where do the numbers come from?
+The columns are time in decimal year, greenland and antarctica ice sheet mass in Giga tonnes.
+The data are collected NASA GRACE and GRACE Follow-On satelite, which are gravitational satelites that measure the land change by change of gravitational force.
-- What is the uncertainty in measurment?
+- What is the in measurment?
 Resolution of the data?
 Interpretation of missing values?

-## Question 2:
+The GRACE mission ended in June 2017.
+The GRACE Follow-On mission began collecting data in June 2018, with some lost data in the middle.
+The record includes new data processing methods and is constantly updated as more data comes in, with a delay of up to two months.
+Ice sheet data are measured about 12 times a year. \## Question 2:

 Construct the necessary R code to import this data set as a tidy `Table` object.